4paradigm/OpenMLDB/docs/en/standalone.md

 > DROP DEPLOYMENT demo_data_service;
 ```
 ### Online feature extraction
-We can use restful api executing online feature extraction
+We can use restful api to execute online feature extraction
 The format of url as follows:
 ```
 http://127.0.0.1:8080/dbs/demo_db/deployments/demo_data_service